Creating disk images

 Bad block fill

 This group of settings determines what is written to the image file when the corresponding sector of the source is unreadable.
 Consider using a text signature - it allows you to find damaged spots later by doing a full-text search for the signature in the recovered files.
-In any mode, the imager fills the entire bad sector with a pattern you specify by repeating the pattern to the end of the sector.
+The imager fills the entire bad sector with zeros or a pattern you specify (by repeating the pattern to the end of the sector).
+Supported options are:

 Map and timing display